BawdyAnarchist/quBSD/Future_Development.md

 Renamed all JMAP parameters to CAPS
 	- I think it's good, but there's alot of stuff in the scripts.
 Maybe missed something

+Further networking ghosts
+	- It seems like sometimes the restarting of net-firewall or net-vpn causes downstream connection issues.
+     But then restarting again in sequence fixes the problem.
+I can't quite replicate it.

 ### UPGRADES